-Need to find a back physio?
+Need to find a back physio specialist?
 At Pivotal Motion, we’ve seen it all before with the back being one of our most treated areas.
-From sore muscles to disc bulges, back injury and more, our Physiotherapy treatment can help get you back to your best in no time!
+From sore muscles to disc bulges, back injury and more, our back injury Physiotherapy treatment can help get you back to your best in no time!

 Pulling, pushing, lifting and throwing all require back muscles to certain extents, as does walking or standing.
 Similar to having broad shoulders, a wide back is a symbol of strength and stability.
 Despite this, the back is also regularly associated with pain, being the second most common location in the adult body to experience pain.